goauthentik/authentik/website/blog/2023-09-26-machine-to-machine-communication-in-authentik/item.md

 > “Machine to machine systems are the key to reliable data processing with near to zero errors” ([source](https://dataconomy.com/2023/07/14/what-is-machine-to-machine-m2m/))

 Where there is communication in software systems, there is both authentication and authorization.
-The basic definition of the terms is that _authentication_ is about assessing and verify WHO (the person, device, thing) is involved, while **_authorization_** is about what access rights that person or device has.
+The basic definition of the terms is that _authentication_ is about assessing and verifying WHO (the person, device, thing) is involved, while **_authorization_** is about what access rights that person or device has.
 So we choose to use the phrase “machine-to-machine communication” in order to capture both of those important aspects.

 > Or we could use fun terms like **AuthN** (authentication) and **AuthZ** (authorization).